btmartin721/SNPio/README.md

 - Report bugs or request features on [GitHub Issues](https://github.com/btmartin721/snpio/issues)
 - Submit a pull request
-- Visit the [documentation](https://snpio.readthedocs.io/latest) for contributing guidelines
+- See [CONTRIBUTING.md](https://github.com/btmartin721/SNPio/blob/master/CONTRIBUTING.md) for contributing guidelines.

 ---

 ## 🙏 Acknowledgments

 Thanks for using SNPio.
 We hope it facilitates your population genomic research.
-Reach out with questions or feedback via GitHub!
+Feel free to reach out with questions or feedback!